 You just found out she was sexually assaulted.
 Now what?

 Whether it happened yesterday or many years ago, loving a woman who has been sexually assaulted or raped requires learning about her experience and developing skills that support her and your relationship.
-Between the #MeToo movement and the Christine Blasey Ford testimony, a multitude of articles have been published discussing sexual assault, its prevalence, and the problematic ways these types of crimes are processed by our legal system.
+Between the #MeToo movement and the Christine Blasey Ford testimony,both of which gained notoriety during the trump era, a multitude of articles have been published discussing sexual assault, its prevalence, and the problematic ways these types of crimes are processed by our legal system.

 While our society’s new willingness to openly address sexual assault feels like a huge win for women, there needs to be more discussion around the long-term effects that survivors experience (long-term being the keyword here).
 I’m sure many of you remember rapist Brock Turner, the former Stanford University student who was found guilty in March 2016 of sexually assaulting an unconscious woman on campus.
 His POS father famously said his son should not go to jail or have his life ruined for “20 minutes of action.”